hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![Code snippets in multiple languages including JavaScript, Python, GO, and cURL](/img/examples-provided-in-the-documentation.png)

 *The previous figure displays the request and response samples pane that is present on every API documentation page in the [HPE GreenLake Developer website](https://developer.greenlake.hpe.com).
-The pane contains the examples of the particular API using the code in CuRL, JavaScript, Python, or GO.*
+The pane contains the examples of the particular API using the code in cURL, JavaScript, Python, or GO.*

 ## Do I have an alternative to use these REST APIs for my development?